NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 };
 ```

 At the end of this process, each header in my blog posts now have a link that is automatically appended to it.
-This makes it easier to link specific parts to blog posts if needed.
-Additionally, it enables simple keyboard navigation to each header with the `Tab` key.
+Now you can `Tab` to different parts of the article, and copy links to specific sections of the article.
+Give it a try right now, if you'd like!

 ## Better screen reader support

-I needed to verify that **screen readers worked effectively**.
-While working on the application, I double-checked my pages by using a screen reader to navigate through the pages.
+I needed to manually verify that **screen readers worked effectively**.
+This is one of the things that Google Lighthouse cannot verify by itself.

 The biggest catch was my navigation link to the <span aria-hidden="true">Resume</span><span class="sr-only">résumé</span> page.
 Here it is highlighted below: